gandhinikhil/gandhinikhil/README.md

 Hello folks !! 👋
-My name is Nikhil, I love to to coding and now I focusing most on CP.
+My name is Nikhil, I love to coding and now I am focusing most on CP.
 I also a web developer.

 - 🔭 I’m currently working as  java developer